 Siblings.
 Somewhere between Kargil and Keylong, in a tiny village called Kurgiakh.
 Kargil to Keylong route is one hell of an experience.
 Where you can do Kargil to Keylong via Leh in two days, Kargil to Keylong via Zanskar can take at least 5 days.
 And the best part is, it is accessible to drive to for only two months in a year.

 And those two months too, driving or riding here remains a stroke of luck.

 For hours, you will keep moving in a direction with no life to see around but just a river.

-A group of riders, having discussion.
+A group of riders, having a discussion.
 You can see my Jawa 42 parked behind.
-Picture taken in Zanskar Valley in Ladakh.
+Picture was taken in Zanskar Valley in Ladakh.

-Picture taken at dawn.
+Picture was taken at dawn.
 Near Rangdum, Kargil district, Ladakh.

 A view from Thikse Monastery looking into Ladakh.
 About 15km on the left is the town of Leh.

 A beautiful, sleepy village in Zanskar Valley.
-Name won’t matter.
+The name won’t matter.

 Some agricultural land, before the town of Leh.
-Picture taken from Thikse Monastery.
+Picture was taken from Thikse Monastery.

 A distant view of the road connecting Leh and Kargil.
 Somewhere near Lamayuru.